facebookarchive/draft-js/README.md

 ### Building Draft.js

 Draft.js is built with [Yarn](https://classic.yarnpkg.com/en/) v1.
-Using other package managers mgiht work, but is not officially supported.
+Using other package managers might work, but is not officially supported.

 To clone and build, run: